Chapter 5: Handling Problems

 Solution:

-1. Surface the pattern: "I've noticed we're often waiting on you.
-What's going on?"
+1. Surface the pattern.
+"I have noticed we are often waiting on you.
+What is going on?"

 Production Issues During Standup